 S-STEM students must be able to demonstrate their academic eligibility each semester.
 A student who receives a scholarship for the fall semester and follows all requirements will be automatically granted a scholarship for the spring semester.
 Continuation from spring to fall semester follows the same requirements; however, the amount of the scholarship may vary in the next academic year based on the financial needs of the student as determined by the FAFSA for the applicable academic year.

-To determine if you qualify for financial need, please email Robin Sullivan at firstname.lastname@example.org with your request, name, H-ID, and email address.
+Contact Professor Tami Imbierowicz, S-STEM Grant Coordinator, at 443-412-2122 or email@example.com.
+If you have questions about your financial eligibility, email Robin Sullivan at firstname.lastname@example.org with your request, name, H-ID, and email address.
 The FAFSA must be completed to determine eligible financial need.

 This generous scholarship made possible by: